jupyter-book/mystmd/docs/frontmatter.md

 * - field
   - description
 * - `id`
-  - a string - a local identifier that can be used to easily reference a repeated affiliation
+  - a string - a local identifier that can be used to reference a repeated affiliation
 * - `name`
   - a string - the affiliation name.
 Either `name` or `institution` is required
 * - `institution`